A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

 The perturbed $PU(2)$ monopole equations associated to the $Spin^c$ structure $\s$ and the Hermitian bundle $E \to X$, specified by the instanton number $\kappa$ and the line bundle $w$, and the perturbations $(\bfomega,\bfalpha) \in \V \times \W$ are then given by the equations

-where again $m > 2$ like in Section \ref{moduli spaces with cut off perturbations}.
+Here one has fixed some real number $m > 2$ and a positive function $h$ as required in Section \ref{moduli spaces with cut off perturbations}.
 The cut-off in the Dirac equation assures that the holonomy perturbation term $h(\norm{V_{\bfalpha}(A)}_{L^\infty_{1,A}}) \, \gamma(V_{\bfalpha}(A))$ has uniformly bounded covariant derivative with respect to $A$.
-This yields a $C^0$ bound like in the classical case, using the Weitzenb\"ock formula and the maximum argument.
+This yields a $C^0$ bound as in the classical case, using the Weitzenb\"ock formula and the maximum argument.
 For instance, the holonomy perturbations of Feehan-Leness naturally admit such bounds, and the proof of the $C^0$ bound in our situation is entirely analogous to theirs \cite[Lemma 4.4 and formula 2.23]{FL2}.
 Note also that the cut-off factors are gauge-invariant.

 \begin{proposition} Suppose $(A,\Psi)$ is a solution to the perturbed monopole equations (\ref{perturbed monopoles}).
-Then there is a positive constant $M'$, depending only on the Riemannian metric, the fixed $Spin^c$ connection $B$, the parameters $\beta$ and $K$ and the perturbation $(\bfomega,\bfalpha)$, such that there is a bound
+Then there is a positive constant $M'$, depending only on the Riemannian metric, the fixed $Spin^c$ connection $B$, the parameters $\beta$ and $K$ and the perturbation $(\bfomega,\bfalpha)$, so that there is a bound

 \end{proposition} The moduli space of $PU(2)$ monopoles perturbed by $(\bfomega,\bfalpha) \in \W \times \V$ is defined to be the space